We Must All Thank Them

 Pictured are the Little Rock Nine listening to President Clinton's remarks at the Ceremony.
 Each member of the Nine then received their medal.
 Pictured here are Ernest Green and Elizabeth Eckford.

-This is the program from the Congressional Gold Medal Ceremony in the White House.
+Also pictured is the program from the Congressional Gold Medal Ceremony in the White House.

 A unique design is created to reflect the recipients every time the Congressional Gold Medal is awarded.
 Pictured here are the approved Little Rock Nine Congressional Gold Medal designs for the obverse and reverse of the medal.